What is a Business Term Loan?

 Actually, collateral is the major requirement for a term loan.
 While many lenders might not require collateral but, in its place, put a “blanket lien” on your business, the same risk still applies.

 Before applying for a business term loan, ask the lender for any prepayment penalties or other fees involved.
 Review the exact terms with the lender so you can figure out affordable monthly repayments.

 When Should You Use a Term Loan?

 A term loan can be used for almost any business purpose including equipment upgrades, inventory purchase, refinancing other debts, tax or payroll, or simply working capital to help you through the hard times.

 If a term loan is used properly, it can help your business grows beyond your boarders—adding new products, services, locations, or marketing campaigns into your toolbox.

 With the predictable nature of term loans, you can assess how it will influence your business overall.
 The key is to discern the calculations earlier and create a spending strategy for the coming months or years.

 What is a Short-Term Business Loan?

-Short-term business loans are lump sum cash that are designed to finance short-term needs with repayment terms from 3 months to 18 months.
-They loans can be used to manage cash flow, cover unexpected expense, pay off existing debt or leverage a business opportunity.
+Short-term business loans are lump sum cash that is designed to finance short-term needs with repayment terms from 3 months to 18 months.
+The loans can be used to manage cash flow, cover an unexpected expense, pay off existing debt or leverage a business opportunity.